 The UAE has four different types of banks.
 These types of banks include:

 - Islamic banks

 Islamic banks are a type of bank that has grown in popularity.
-In recent years, UAE banks have worked to expand their services to consumers using Islamic financial requirements.
+In recent years, UAE banks have worked to expand their banking services to consumers using Islamic financial requirements.
 This is important for the many Islamic citizens living in the country.

 At the moment, there are 23 Islamic bank windows and 8 full-fledged Islamic banks in the nation.
 These institutions make up nearly 20% of the UAE’s banking sector.

 Aside from Islamic banks in the nation, the UAE banks also cater to foreigners and international consumers.
-They have adopted several international regulations and offer all their services in both Arabic and English.
+They have adopted several international regulations and offer all their banking services in both Arabic and English.